flyty707/aws-demo-4-duplo/README.md

-# AWS Artifacts to build 2-node EKS cluster with a load balancer (load balancer needs configure post cluster build)

-# Terraform AWS/EKS Kubernetes Cluster with Web Application
+## Terraform AWS/EKS Kubernetes Cluster with Web Application

 This Terraform project deploys a Kubernetes cluster with a web application on either AWS with EKS.